 - viii.
 Complements the other shopping uses within the town centre; - ix.
 Does not reduce the proportion of frontage in A1 and A2 use to less than 60% in primary frontages; - x.
 Has no significant adverse impact on surrounding amenity (including cumulative impact) in terms of anti-social behaviour, noise, odour, waste management, highways and parking; and - xi.
 Prevents the overconcentration of non-A1 or A2 uses by: - a.
-Within primary frontages, maintaining a minimum of 3 units in alternative use between A5 uses and not increasing the proportion of A5 uses to be greater than 10%; - b.
+Within primary frontages, maintaining a minimum of 3 units in alternative use between A5 uses and not increasing the proportion of A5 uses to be greater than 10%;

+- b.
 Within secondary frontages and local centres, preventing the clustering of more than 2 A5 uses adjacent to each other, with individuals or groups separated by a minimum of 3 units in alternative use; and - c.
 Within primary frontages, secondary frontages and local centres, allowing betting shops and pay day loan shops to comprise a maximum of 5% or 1 unit, whichever is the greater, while maintaining a minimum of 3 units in alternative use between these uses. - 8.2.1 The vitality and viability of the borough's town centres is under pressure due to changing shopping patterns and competition of shopping locations outside of the borough.
-Policy 13 manages the uses within town centres to make sure they remain competitive and meet the needs of Havering's growing local communities. - 8.2.2 The Havering Retail and Commercial Leisure Needs Assessment (2015) identified a quantitative need for the borough for comparison goods of up to 49,500sqm, for convenience goods of up to 13,200 sq m and for commercial leisure floorspace (A3, A4 and A5 uses) of up to 21,000sqm gross by 2031.
+Policy 13 manages the uses within town centres to make sure they remain competitive and meet the needs of Havering's growing local communities. - 8.2.2 The Havering Retail and Commercial Leisure Needs Assessment Quantitative Update Addendum (20185-) identified a quantitative need for the borough for comparison goods of up to 49,500-20,720 square metres, for convenience goods of up to 13,200 10,850 square metres and for commercial leisure floorspace (A3, A4 and A5 uses) of up to 21,000-10,620 square metres gross by 2031.
 The largest proportion of the retail and commercial leisure development will be accommodated within Romford Metropolitan Town Centre, and the reminder spread across the district centres where further scope for development and enhancement has been identified.